 Note that Jacko loves to go on walks and is great on leash.
 He also enjoys car rides and is well behaved in a vehicle.

 Behavior with people:

-Behavior with children:
+Behavior with children

-Behavior with other dogs:
+Behavior with other dogs

-Behavior with other animals:
+Behavior with other animals

-He's learning basic commands.
+Jacko knows basic commands.
 He's responsive but occasional zoomies may take the best out of him.
 He has no malice but he is strong and plays a little hard.
 Our volunteers are working on impulse control with him.
 He is doing much better already.
 Jacko keeps his kennel clean and doesn't destroy his bedding.
 He's one of the best behaved dog we have at the shelter right now.

 We for sure love the big head and silly ears, but it is Jacko's positive energy and lack of resentment towards those who did him wrong that we find so inspiring.
 This dog is a testimonial of what this breed is all about. - Friendliness, forgiveness, and happiness...
 And as we are witnessing now; unconditional loyalty.

 Even if you can’t adopt this sweetheart, you can still help by donating for their care.